scroll top

 Gah!
 Taxes!
 No one likes them (except maybe accountants and sadists), but you and I know we have to deal with them.

-She says that claiming head of household is extremely valuable and places you at a preferential tax rate.
-Combined with valuable credits, deductions, and exemptions, single moms can navigate tax season with the odds stacked in their favor.
+“Claiming head of household is extremely valuable and places you at a preferential tax rate,” Barlin says.
+Combined with valuable credits, deductions, and exemptions, single parents can navigate tax season with the odds stacked in their favor.

-Here is the down-and-dirty about what single parents must know about your 2022 taxes
+Here is the down-and-dirty about what single parents must know about your 2025 taxes:

 How much does a single mom get back in taxes?

-The average tax refund for 2021 taxes filed in 2022 was $3,176 according to the IRS.
-This number reflects an average across every filing status, from single to joint filers.
+The average federal tax refund during the 2025 filing season (for 2024 tax returns) was about $3,167, according to the IRS.1 This number reflects an average across every filing status, from single to joint filers.

 Determine who you can claim as a dependent as a single mom